FourjsGenero/ex_autocomplete/README.md

 ## Usage

-Exmaple consists of four fields that demonstrate the use of the COMPLETER attribute for use with auto-completion of fields.
+Example consists of four fields that demonstrate the use of the COMPLETER attribute for use with auto-completion of fields.

 Field 1 - Country.
 This is a simple example that demonstrates as you type letters into the field, auto completion options will appear.